-Annually, the Office of Planning will establish the number of available seats for each school/grade level for all schools based on the projected enrollment, the core and classroom capacity, District and State mandated staffing ratios, the growth rate for each school, and other critical factors that may arise such as construction or above average growth potential.
-Each school’s attendance area residents will be given enrollment priority.
+Annually, the Office of Research and Information Technologies will establish the number of available seats for each school/grade level for all schools based on the projected enrollment, the core and classroom capacity, District and State mandated staffing ratios, the growth rate for each school, and other critical factors that may arise, such as, construction or above average growth potential.
+Each school's attendance area residents will be given enrollment priority.

 Services such as GT, bilingual, dual language, etc. will not be added or expanded to accommodate students transferring through School Choice.
 Parents/Guardians, whose students are currently in a clustered program, such as the bilingual program, should consider applying for a School Choice transfer, during the timeline outlined above, in anticipation of exit notification (being sent back to their home campus).

 Special education students' School Choice requests are considered using the same procedures as all other students.
 Final determination of a School Choice transfer will be dependent upon the availability of the required services at the requested school.
 Special Education services will not be added or expanded to a campus to meet the needs of a School Choice transfer student.

 Parents/Guardians may terminate their student’s School Choice or remove their name from the waiting list at any time.
 Should the student’s home campus have no seats at the time of the termination, students will be overflowed to another school, and their name will be added to the waiting list for the home campus in the prioritized manner established by the District.

 Students may have the School Choice transfer revoked or blocked by the principal if students do not follow the rules and regulations of the school.
 The following reasons are justification for rescinding the School Choice transfers: